LiminLi-xjtu/MMOSurv/README.md

 #### python microRNA_variable_filter.py

-The python program (clinical_preprocess.py)  aggregate the survival data of cancer patients (such as censoring indicator δ and observed time O).
+The python program (clinical_preprocess.py)  aggregated the survival data of cancer patients (such as censoring indicator δ and observed time O).

 #### python clinical_preprocess.py